A Glossary of Academic Terms

 The vocabulary of college and college life can be bewildering.
-Matriculation?
+Concentration?
 GEU?
 Bachelor of Arts?
 FAFSA?
 College admissions staff and high school counselors use these terms every day.

 What does it all mean?

 Academic advisor: Your designated advisor will give you advice and general guidance on issues related to academic planning and student success.
-At LSC, he or she will help you choose classes and make sure you’re taking the right courses for your degree.
-At LSC, all academic advisors are full-time faculty members.
+At Lyndon, he or she will help you choose classes and make sure you’re taking the right courses for your degree.
+All academic advisors here are full-time faculty members.

 Associate’s degree: The degree typically awarded after two years of full-time study.
-At LSC, it requires 62 credits.
+At Lyndon, it requires 62 credits.